 When you’re in the outdoors, a crap camping setup is a great way to ruin a good trip.
 Believe me, I’ve been there.
 From my earliest memories of camping in Wales, sleeping on a foam yoga mat; to freezing nights on the Salkantay trek in Peru, camping on frozen ground with two of us squeezing into a single sleeping bag to keep warm.

 Now I’m entering my mid-thirties, finding the ideal sleep-system has rapidly risen in importance.
 For me, the top three features on the importo-scale are warmth, comfort, and lightweight packability.
-Could NEMO’s new combo of the Kyan Mummy Sleeping Bag and Tensor Ultralight Sleeping Pad be the answer to my camping prayers?
+Could NEMO’s new combo of the Kyan Mummy Sleeping Bag (available for men and women) and Tensor Ultralight Sleeping Pad be the answer to my camping prayers?

 Kyan Mummy Sleeping Bag